+'''

-tux > sudo squid -k check | echo \$?
+sudo squid -k check | echo $?

+'''

-The output of this command should be $\underline{0}$ , but may contain additional warnings or messages.
+The output should be 0, but it can also contain additional messages, such as warnings.

-To test the functionality of Squid on the local system, choose one of the following ways:
+To test the functionality of Squid on the local system, choose one of the following options:

-To test, you can use squidclient, a command-line tool that can output the response to a Web request, similar to wget or curl.
-Unlike those tools, squidclient will automatically connect to the default proxy setup of Squid, localhost:3128.
-However, if you changed the configuration of Squid, you need to configure squidclient to use different settings using command line options.
+• Use squidclient, a command-line tool that outputs the response to a Web request, similar to wget or curl.

+Unlike wget or curl, squidclient automatically connects to the default proxy setup of Squid, localhost:3128.
+However, if you modified the configuration of Squid, you must configure squidclient accordingly.
 For more information, see squidclient --help.